The RMR Group Inc. - Consensus Indicates Potential -2.9% Downside

-The RMR Group Inc. with ticker code (RMR) now have 6 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
-The range between the high target price and low target price is between 46 and 28 and has a mean target at 35.71.
-With the stocks previous close at 36.79 this is indicating there is a potential downside of -2.9%.
-The day 50 moving average is 34.67 and the 200 day MA is 30.58.
-The market capitalisation for the company is $1,177m.
-Find out more information at: http://www.rmrgroup.com
+The RMR Group Inc. with ticker code (RMR) have now 6 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
+The range between the high target price and low target price is between 46 and 28 with the average target price sitting at 35.71.
+Now with the previous closing price of 36.79 this is indicating there is a potential downside of -2.9%.
+There is a 50 day moving average of 34.67 and the 200 moving average now moves to 30.58.
+The company has a market cap of $1,177m.
+Visit the company website at: http://www.rmrgroup.com

 The RMR Group Inc., through its subsidiary, The RMR Group LLC, provides business and property management services in the United States.
 It provides management services to its four publicly traded real estate investment trusts (REITs) and three real estate operating companies.
 As of September 30, 2020, it had approximately 2,100 properties in 47 states under management, which are primarily owned by the Managed Equity REITs.
 It also provides investment advisory services.
 The company was formerly known as REIT Management & Research Inc. and changed its name to The RMR Group Inc. in September 2015.
 The RMR Group Inc. was founded in 1986 and is headquartered in Newton, Massachusetts.